As the first Ebiten game, let's show the message 'Hello, World!'.

 How the code works

-github.com/hajimehoshi/ebiten/ebitenutil is the utility package of Ebiten.
-In that program, this package is used to print a debug message on the screen.
+github.com/hajimehoshi/ebiten/v2/ebitenutil is the utility package of Ebiten.
+In this program, this package is used to print a debug message on the screen.

 There are other several packages in Ebiten.
 See the packages page for more details.

-update function, that is called every frame.
-This is called 60 times per second (i.e. an Ebiten game work in 60 ticks-per-second by default).
-This function is passed to
+Update is called 60 times per second by default (i.e. an Ebiten game works in 60 ticks-per-second).

 screen, which is a pointer to an